tristantao/kaggle_survivor/writeup.md

 TARGET READER: Someone who as gone through 1/3 of stats 133.
 A familiarity with R, but not an extensive knowledge and
                is looking to learn more in depth application and usage.

+&& Where do we download R/ Installation instructions?
 ###Preparing R
 ####Macs
 Download and install R from http://cran.r-project.org/bin/macosx/